 Kendo originated from Kenjitsu, the actual form of sword fighting used by the samurai until the Meiji Era.
 Over the years, wooden swords replaced real swords to reduce injury during training.
 By the latter half of the 18th century, the samurai class started to disappear and the study of the sword became more of a mental discipline rather than a practical fighting form.
 It was around this time that modern kendo took form: the use of protective armor and a bamboo sword (the shinai) were introduced to further reduce injury to the participants and standard regulations for matches and practice were established.

-The first practice for the Fall 2014 semester will be held on Thursday, September 4.
-There will be a practice held on Thursday, August 28, for returning members, as well.
+The first practice for the Spring 2015 semester will be held on Thursday, January 29.
+There will be a practice held on Tuesday, January 27, for returning members, as well.

 Weekly Practice Schedule